 Phillip Island beaches are best for surfing, diving and swimming.
 The island’s weather is mild all throughout the year which makes its beaches a favourable place to enjoy many fun-filled water activities.

-Phillip Island Surf & Dog Friendly Beaches Map
+Phillip Island Surf & Dog-Friendly Beaches Map

-The southern beaches best for surfing include: Woolamai Surf Beach which as strong rips and currents; Surf Beach and Surfies Point are popular surfing spots not recommended for swimming; Smiths Beach and YCW Beaches are perfect for less experienced surfers as it they have gentle surf; Summerland Beach is home of the penguin parade and a great surfing spot.
+The southern beaches best for surfing include: Woolamai Surf Beach which as strong rips and currents; Surf Beach and Surfies Point are popular surfing spots not recommended for swimming; Smiths Beach and YCW Beaches are perfect for less experienced surfers as they have gentle surf; Summerland Beach is home of the penguin parade and a great surfing spot.

-The northern beaches are both good for swimming and surfing and include: Shelly Beach, Cat Bay Beach, Flynns Reef which are all good surfing beaches for beginners as there are small one metre waves; Ventnor Beach and Anchorage Beach are good swimming beaches and are not suitable for surfing; Red Rocks Beach is a popular swimming beach in summer; and Cowes Beach is a popular family beach due to its shallow water and facilities near the jetty.
+The northern beaches are both good for swimming and surfing and include: Shelly Beach, Cat Bay Beach, Flynns Reef which is all good surfing beaches for beginners as there are small one metre waves; Ventnor Beach and Anchorage Beach are good swimming beaches and are not suitable for surfing; Red Rocks Beach is a popular swimming beach in summer; and Cowes Beach is a popular family beach due to its shallow water and facilities near the jetty.

 Dogs are permitted on some beaches, but as Phillip Island is a nature reserve, dogs must mostly remain leashed.
-Check the map below for an image of dog friendly beaches on Phillip Island.
+Check the map below for an image of dog-friendly beaches on Phillip Island.